-Docker for Azure Frequently asked questions (FAQ)Estimated reading time: 3 minutes
+Docker for Azure frequently asked questions (FAQ)Estimated reading time: 3 minutes

-Stable and beta channels
+Stable and edge channels

 The stable channel provides a general availability release-ready deployment for a fully baked and tested, more reliable cluster.
-The stable version of Docker for AWS comes with the latest released version of Docker Engine.
+The stable version of Docker for Azure comes with the latest released version of Docker Engine.
 The release schedule is synched with Docker Engine releases and hotfixes.
 On the stable channel, you can select whether to send usage statistics and other data.